- Trip Outline

 ✓ T-Shirt where our company’s logo will be printed

-✓ One guide for below five persons and below ten persons another guide will be add like same in groupism
+✓ One guide for below seven persons Above seven below fifteen persons another guide will be add like same in groupism

 ✓ Each two persons get one porter (each porter can carry 25 kg of luggage)

-✓ Certificate when you will be back from the trek
+✓ Certificate of achievement while you back from the treks.

 Cost Excluded (✗)